 Remote Patient Monitoring

-Remote patient monitoring or telemonitoring is another way to support patient-centric approach in healthcare.
+Remote patient monitoring or telemonitoring is another way to support the patient-centric approach in healthcare.
 It allows for remote patient health data collection and tracking with the help of wearable medical devices.
 RPM is a good choice for monitoring vitals after surgeons and observing medical conditions for outpatient care.

 In patient-centric healthcare, the use of mobile health plays a major role.
 It is highly preferable to the new generation because of its convenience of accessing healthcare in a few taps.
 As an engagement and communication tool, it provides health services, collects, manages and communicates health data.